History of Fast food in Timeline

 In 2013, the US restaurant industry had total projected sales of $660.5 billion.

-In 2013, the median age of workers in the industry was 28.
+In 2013, the median age of workers in the fast food industry was 28.

-In 2014, the World Health Organization published a study which claims that deregulated food markets are largely to blame for the obesity crisis, and suggested tighter regulations to reverse the trend.
+In 2014, the World Health Organization published a study which indicated that deregulated food markets were largely to blame for an obesity crisis, and suggested tighter regulations to reverse the trend.

-As of 2018, approximately 5.4 million U.S. workers are employed in the areas of food preparation and food servicing, including fast food in the US.
+As of 2018, approximately 5.4 million U.S. workers were employed in food preparation and food servicing, including fast food.

-In 2018, the fast-food industry globally was estimated to be worth $570 billion.
+In 2018, the fast-food industry was worth an estimated $570 billion globally.

 In 2023, the median age of a fast-food worker was 22, and workers' wages make up about one third of the cost of operating a fast food restaurant.